sidnarsipur/oldgithub/_pages/about.md

   - /about.html
 ---

-Hi, I'm Siddharth.
-I'm a sophomore at the University of Rochester studying Computer Science, while occasionally dabbling in Political Science and Media Studies.
+Hi, I'm a sophomore at the University of Rochester studying Computer Science, while occasionally dabbling in Political Science and Media Studies.

 Summer 2023: I interned for the software team at [LiquiDonate](https://liquidonate.com/), working on extending their marketplace to APIs and building cool internal tools.